 Another feature both have is email management.
 Set up automated emails to recurring tasks or a time and send out letters automatically according to your set parameters.
 You can also send one-time emails straight from the software.
 Emails are displayed on the client communication timeline.

-One of Uku's advantages that Accountancy Manager lacks is monitoring.
-Enter your client agreements in the monitoring menu, and Uku will keep track of the contract fulfillment.
+One of Uku’s advantages that the Accountancy Manager lacks is monitoring.
+Enter your client agreements in the monitoring menu, and Uku will keep track of the contract fulfilment.
 With an overview of your billable hours, you can operate profitably and react to any workload changes.
 Uku even notifies you when the workload exceeds your agreement.

-In addition, Uku has a highly functional calendar view where you can quickly get a thorough overview of your daily tasks, postpone and rearrange them for your dashboard.
-Many of Uku's clients use the calendar view instead of the dashboard.
+In addition, Uku has a highly functional calendar view where you can quickly get a thorough overview of your daily tasks, and postpone and rearrange them for your dashboard.
+Many of Uku’s clients use the calendar view instead of the dashboard.

 Accountancy Manager has automated client onboarding with professional clearance, automatic proposals, and engagement letters.